malston/bluemedora-firehose-nozzle/README.md

 If you wish to use BOSH to deploy the nozzle, the BOSH release for can be found [here](https://github.com/BlueMedora/bluemedora-firehose-nozzle-release).

+## Deploying as CF App

+The nozzle is deployable via [cf-cli](https://github.com/cloudfoundry/cli).
+The `manifest.yml` is setup in a default configuration to be deployed as a cf app.
+The `BM_WEBSERVER_USE_SSL` environment variable in the `manifest.yml` **must** be set to `false` during a cf app deployment as internal cloud foundry communication does not use SSL.
+It is also advisable to keep the `BM_STDOUT_LOGGING` environment variable as `true`, or else the log files could grow rather fast and use up the allocated disk space.

 ## Configure Cloud Foundry UAA for Firehose Nozzle

 The Blue Medora nozzle requires a UAA user who is authorized to access the loggregator firehose, has `doppler.firehose` premissions.
 You can add a user by editing your Cloud Foundry BOSH manifest to include the details about this user under the **properties.uaa.clients** section.
 Example configuration would look like: